Mental Health & Wellbeing

 From the Charlie Waller Memorial Trust Website:

-The Child and Adolescent Mental Health Service (CAMHS) assess and treat children and young people up to the age of 18 (and their families), who show signs of mental health difficulties.
-Download their document to find out about the services and help they offer, as well useful links to other support: https://cdn.cumbriapartnership.nhs.uk/uploads/leaflets/CH011-CAMHS.pdf
+The Child and Adolescent Mental Health Service (CAMHS) assess and treat children and young people up to the age of 18 (and their families), who show signs of mental health difficulties. https://www.cntw.nhs.uk/services/child-and-adolescent-mental-health-service-east/

 Wellbeing During Exams